hleveillegauvin/CodingClub/README.md

 We can start by creating an alias to run the trumpet program:

-    alias trumpet='awk -f ~/humdrum-tools/other-tools/trumpet'
+    alias trumpet='awk -f ~/humdrum-tools/other-tools/trumpet'  # Adjust the path if needed.

-We want to create a CSV file that has <name-of-file>\t<Overall performance difficulty>
+We want to create a tab-separated file that has <name-of-file>\t<Overall performance difficulty>

 ```
 for i in *.assemble